syncfusion-content/blazor-docs/blazor/dialog/how-to/add-minimize-and-maximize-button.md

 # Add minimize and maximize buttons to the Dialog header

-You can use the Dialog `headerTemplate` property to add minimize and maximize buttons near the close icon in the Dialog header.
+Blazor Dialog allows end users to either minimize or maximize the Dialog component.
+You can add minimize and maximize custom buttons near the close icon in the Dialog header using the `headerTemplate` property and handle the actions in the button click events, as shown in the following sample.

-In the following sample, Dialog header was customized with minimize and maximize icons.

 {% tabs %}
 {% highlight cshtml tabtitle="index.razor" hl_lines="4" %}